Table of Contents

 Javan Rhinoceros (Rhinoceros Sondaicus)

-The Javan rhinoceros (Rhinoceros sondaicus) is one of the most endangered large mammals in the world, with only a small population remaining in Ujung Kulon National Park in Indonesia.
+The Javan rhinoceros (Rhinoceros sondaicus) is 10 of the Most Famous Endangered Species of large mammals in the world, with only a small population remaining in Ujung Kulon National Park in Indonesia.
 This species is known for its single horn, which is smaller than other rhinoceros species and used for defence and foraging.
 The Javan rhino faces threats from habitat loss and poaching, making conservation efforts crucial for its survival.

 Gorilla (Gorilla beringei and Gorilla gorilla)